Bright from the Start

 The Infant and Early Childhood Mental Health (IECMH) Task Force was established in February 2021 to carry out recommendations from the Georgia Legislative House Study Committee on Infant and Toddler Social Emotional Health.
 The group serves as a cross-agency collaborative focused on early child mental health policy, finance, workforce development and promotion/prevention efforts to support infant and early childhood mental health in Georgia.

-Laura Lucas, Infant and Early Childhood Mental Health Director: Laura.lucas@decal.ga.gov
+For more information please contact Laura Lucas, Infant and Early Childhood Mental Health Director: Laura.lucas@decal.ga.gov

 Infant and Early Childhood Mental Health Resource Information:

-• For Childcare Providers/Early Childhood Educators:
+• For Early Childhood Educators:

 • Brain Science: https://developingchild.harvard.edu/resources/inbrief-early-childhood-mental-health-video/